md3756/PriCoSha/README.md

 ##### Post a content item

   User enters relevant data such as the post name and file_path as well as designates whether the content item is public or private.
-The post is automatically assigned a unique item_id and
+The post is automatically assigned a unique item_id and post_time is set to now.
+The post can be shared in the page where the post details are shown and only the owner of the post can share the post.

 ##### Tag a content item

-  Users are able to select content items visible to them and tag to another user with their email
+  Users are able to select content items visible to them and tag to another user with their email in the page where the post details are shown.

 ##### Add friend